jmoxley/pocket2rm/README.md

 - browser (necessary for OAuth2)

 ## Installation
 - create a pocket application: [https://getpocket.com/developer/apps/new](https://getpocket.com/developer/apps/new) to obtain a `consumerKey`.
-The application only needs the 'Retrieve' permission.
+The application needs the 'Retrieve' and 'Modify' permissions.

 - clone or download this repository
 - run: